The subscriptions market is booming. Between 2018 and 2021, the average amount that US consumers spent on subscriptions increased by $430 per year.

 This is especially relevant if you buy wholesale and keep items in stock.

-When pricing wholesale products for subscription boxes, you can use the cost of these products to calculate a total product budget for your box and then be careful not to exceed that.
+For example, if you are pricing wholesale products for subscription boxes, you can use the cost of these products to calculate a total product budget for your box and then be careful not to exceed that.

 If you think that your product budget should remain stable over time, you could potentially use a cost-plus model to help you set a price for your subscription box.